 We'll set the scene with the perfect set up, before showing you how to record guitars, drums, bass, vocals and more.
 There's tips on how to prepare, how to manage your session, get the best from your bandmates, correct mistakes, pull off a flawless overdub and then mix and master the perfect track.

 So don't waste money on expensive studios.
 With your laptop, an easy-to-use audio interface and the latest digital audio workstation software you can get pro results fast.
 And then tweak even the most... um... 'ambitious' band to perfection.
-We're here to show how you how and you can start right now with a FREE trial version of the mighty Cubase 8.

 Each episode comes complete with tips from the experts and a video that shows you how the magic happens so learning from the pros couldn't be simpler.